grunk-dev/parametric/docs/examples.rst

 from ``parametric::DAGNode``.

 ``parametric::DAGNode`` has a virtual
 ``serialize`` method returning a string.
-The overwrite ``parametric::impl::param_holder<T>::serialize`` will return an empty string for dependent parameters and will delegate to  the templated function
+The overridden ``parametric::impl::param_holder<T>::serialize`` will return an empty string for dependent parameters and will delegate to the templated function

 .. code-block:: cpp